mcollier/azd-function-eventhub-private-mi-csharp/README.md

 ### Getting started

+1. Create two AZD environments - one for local dev (no vnets) and one for working with vnets.
-1. Add the following settings to your AZD environment:
+1. Add the following settings to your AZD environment for working with vnets:
     - `VIRTUAL_NETWORK_INTEGRATION="true"`
     - `VIRTUAL_NETWORK_ISOLATION="true"`
+1. Add the following settings to your AZD environment for local development (no vnets):
+    - `VIRTUAL_NETWORK_INTEGRATION="false"`
+    - `VIRTUAL_NETWORK_ISOLATION="false"`
-1. `azd up` to provision the Azure resources and deploy the Azure Function code.
+1. For working locally (no vnets), use the `azd up` command to provision the Azure resources and deploy the Azure Function code.
+1. When using vnets and `VIRTUAL_NETWORK_ISOLATION="true"`, use the `azd provision` command to provision the Azure resources.
+   You will not be able to deploy application code due to the private endpoint on the Azure Function.
+Deployment will need to be done from an agent connected to the virtual network.